rodemann/shiny_iMBO/README.md

 * Source App_Kapton/shiny-helper-kapton.R
 * Source App_Kapton app.R
 * ... and you're done.
 The app is deployed locally on your machine.

+Note that you can change the hyperparameter of the Bayesian Optimization that is visualized in shiny-helper-kapton.R (lines 9-13).